z80playground/cpm-fat/README.md

   * [Getting started with Turbo Pascal](TURBO.md)
   * Along with a sample "hello.pas" file.
 * I've added Zork 1, 2, & 3 beneath [G:](dist/CPM/DISKS/G).
+  * I've designated the `G:` drive as the game-drive, and moved the hitchhikers guide to the galaxy there too.